paulasv/IMGP_2020/README.md

  1. **database.
 R**: Contains the code used to download assessment ICES XML data.

- 2. **database_diff.R**: Contains the code to identify changes in reference points and creates a database for each reference point
+ 2. **database_diff.R**: Contains the code to identify changes in reference points and create a database for each reference point changes

  3. **Script_status_analysis_plots.R**: Contains code for the status analysis, decomposition, and plots creation.